 How to Conduct a Wisconsin Business Search (Step-by-Step Guide)

-Step 1: Access the Wisconsin Business Search Portal
+Step 1: Open the Wisconsin DFI search portal

 Different paths let you focus on the exact information you need.
 If you only know the business name, type it in to see matching entities.
 Alternatively, use the entity number or agent name to streamline your process.
 Select the most suitable approach to narrow your results.